Remotely Interesting

 I knew there was a climb in the first half of my nearly 60-mi day, and I nibbled or chomped at it for the first couple hours of riding over the course of the first 25 miles.
 I am always glad to "front-load" the work so the end of the day is easier, and I get to do the work while I am fresher, so that was all a success.
 There were 2 commercial stops today:

-1. Hanging Glacier Cafe just shy of the peak
+1. Hanging Glacier Cafe, which is just shy of the high point/pass

-2. Saskatchewan River Crossing complex (gas station/cafeteria/pub/lodge/restaurant/gift shop/viewpoint/very large parking lot)
+2. and the Saskatchewan River Crossing complex (A pretty massive gas station/cafeteria/pub/lodge/restaurant/gift shop/viewpoint/very large parking lot)

-...and naturally I had lunch at both places.
-I'd been a touch early for lunch at the hanging glacier cafe (7 minutes, timed well!) but it took more like 20 minutes for the food to finish being prepared, which led to me buying over $50 in stickers.
-But they were cool local stickers, so I guess that's ok!
+...and so, naturally, I had lunch at both places.
+I'd been a touch early for lunch at the hanging glacier cafe (precisely 7 minutes early; I timed my arrival well!) but it took more like 20 minutes for the food to finish being prepared, which led to me buying over $50 in stickers.
+But, they are cool local stickers, so I guess that's ok!
 Lunch at that cafe was sausage roll, bison chili, or vegan chili.
-I had the first two, and some raspberry iced tea, and a hot chocolate.
+I had the first two, and some raspberry iced tea, and a hot chocolate, since it was chilly and damp out.

 Just after the cafe was the summit, which unlike the last 2 passes, did not rob me of the numbered accomplishment of a sign at the top.
-Then, Peyto lake, so blue!
+Then, Peyto lake, so blue and glacier-fed!

-On the hike to and from the overlook, there were very steep parts on the (paved, but not ADA compliant based on some of the steeps) trail.
+On the hike to and from the overlook, there were very steep parts on the (paved, but I'd guess not ADA compliant based on some of the steeps) trail.
 Coming up from behind to one of the steepest downhills, I offered my arm to an old lady who was standing nearby with an older guy.
 Seems she did not speak English, but did need help - for her partner to get down this steep embankment.
 She gestured this to me and so I offered him my arm.
 He looked a little bit like the Dalai Lama, though I barely remember his face, his smile sticks with me.
 A beatific smile, sunny though it was raining, thankful and joyous.
-I wish more of my smiles were BEAMING like his was when I walked up to him and offered my arm - and he really leaned into it all the way down, at which point both of them were very thankful and I just smiled and said you're welcome and walked on to my (wet) bike.
+I wish more of my smiles were BEAMING like his was when I walked up to him and offered my arm - and he really leaned into it all the way down, at which point both of them were very thankful and I just smiled and said you're welcome and walked onwards, back to my (wet) bike.
+These are the moments and people that make the trip memorable and help me feel more like I am part of a world, and less just passing through it, which I often struggle with.
+Am I a spectator, or a participant?
+Today, I participated!

 I zipped up my jacket for the downhill, and it was a great downhill!
-Zoomed for the better part of 20 miles before it flattened out thoroughly, though a bit of a headwind made some of the downhills pedal-necessary and some of the climbs a bit tougher than they should have been.
+Zoomed for the better part of 20 miles before it flattened out thoroughly, though a bit of a headwind made some of the downhills pedal-necessary and some of the flat parts feel a bit tougher than they really were.
 Shortly into the windy flats was the second stop, where I had second lunch.
-Soda, pretzel, chips (I could brook no proteins, apparently?) and a couple snack bars for later ran me $30, since this place marks everything up about 100%, being in the middle of nowhere and having to generate their own power, purify their own water, deal with their own trash, etc. We'll see how it is as a hotel in a few days when I pass back that way with Lori!
-I saw plenty of other cyclists pulling up there, some just to resupply, but some clearly to stay the night; it is a convenient spot to stop at while credit card touring!
+Soda, pretzel, chips (I could brook no proteins, apparently?) and a couple snack bars for later ran me $30, since this place marks everything up a minimum of 100%, being as it is in the middle of nowhere and having to generate their own power, purify their own water, deal with their own trash, etc. Also, they know a captive audience when they have one.
+We'll see how it is as a hotel in a few days when I pass back that way with Lori!
+I saw plenty of other cyclists pulling up there, some just to resupply, but some clearly to stay the night; it is a convenient spot - the only one with running water or other real services - to stop at while credit card touring!

 Lukas checked me in and I got cleaned up and polished this up; not much else to do for the night but cook dinner and go to sleep.
 I may try a very early departure to potentially enable a super long day tomorrow (to skip a stop).
-But, 90 miles and 5k feet of climbing is more than I've done in either category yet and I'm not sure I'm up to it.
+But, 90 miles with around 5k feet of climbing is more than I've done (in either category), thus far, and I'm not convinced I'm up to it.
 We'll see how things develop whilst I ride, and either I get to the campground fairly early (and then leave early, to get to Jasper to meet Lori!) or I have most of the afternoon for the less-strenuous half of the ride that will remain.
 WE SHALL SEE.

 You can email me: gently at gmail.com